Avoiding The Commoditization Trap, Part 1

 What is “Added Value”

 Colorful new brochures, catchy new advertising, Blackberry’s for the salespeople – do any of these things actually give added value?
 Value creation is among the most common buzzwords used in business today.
 With so many uses it is important to define value.
 There is only one definition of value that is sufficient to use in business – something someone is willing to pay for.
 Your company can create great things, but if people aren’t willing to pay for what your company creates it gives no added value.
 This is an economic judgment, not a worthiness judgment.
 This definition is both very simple and also very powerful.
 The only way to avoid or escape The Commoditization Trap is to identify how your company can deliver more of what people are willing to pay for.
 Nowhere is this issue more important that in the implementation of your business development systems.
+In this issue of The Third Wave Selling Newsletter we will discuss how you can escape or avoid The Commoditization Trap thus giving your company a unique edge.
+We’ll review how the trap came into being; take a look at how the trap is impacting businesses today; and finish by providing specific recommendations to ensure that your business development process is always adding value.

 A Brief History of Sales and Marketing